 Food and Accommodation along the Annapurna Base Camp Trek in April

-Trekkers should book early in order to stay safe from any booking hassles.
+Trekkers should book early to stay safe from any booking hassles.
 For breakfast, you will get toast and boiled eggs along with tea, coffee, or any other hot beverages.
 Similarly, for lunch and dinner, you will get the popular Nepalese dish of Dal Bhaat.
 The “Dal Bhat” consists of rice, spinach, pulses, lentils, gundruk, meat, and pickles.

 It is a balanced diet full of carbohydrates and proteins that gives you energy during the trek.
 Besides that, you can also get a limited variety of western and continental cuisines like pizza, burgers, pasta, etc along the trail.
-Moreover, you can also carry snacks like protein bars, chocolates etc for instant energy during the trek.
+Moreover, you can also carry snacks like protein bars, chocolates, etc for instant energy during the trek.